Home

 • The reporting feature, at times, doesn't retrieve data accurately.

-• Recruitee has increased its pricing (although it corresponds to an addition of features in each plan).
+• Tellent Recruitee has increased its pricing (although it corresponds to an addition of features in each plan).

-Recruitee Review
+Tellent Recruitee Review

-Recruitee is a great pick for SMBs looking for a collaborative and user-friendly ATS.
+Tellent Recruitee is a great pick for SMBs looking for a collaborative and user-friendly ATS.
 We had a great experience navigating the platform: it has a nice UI and a Kanban-like recruiting pipeline where we can customize every stage of the process and move candidates by dragging and dropping the cards.
-The people behind Recruitee also did a great job in developing the overdue candidate reminder tool: when a candidate sits for too long in your pipeline without getting any updates, it will send a friendly reminder to you.
+The people behind Tellent Recruitee also did a great job in developing the overdue candidate reminder tool: when a candidate sits for too long in your pipeline without getting any updates, it will send a friendly reminder to you.

-Another thing we like about Recruitee is its collaboration capability.
-The platform says: you can have as many users as you need in Recruitee, no matter which plans you have opted for, and it doesn’t cost you an extra penny, and it means it.
+Another thing we like about Tellent Recruitee is its collaboration capability.
+The platform says: you can have as many users as you need in Tellent Recruitee, no matter which plans you have opted for, and it doesn’t cost you an extra penny, and it means it.
 This, combined with the permission adjustment feature, makes it easier to deliver collaborative and unbiased hiring.

 That said, some trade-offs were also spotted.
 First was the absence of built-in tools for skill assessments, onboarding, video interviewing, and e-signatures.
 While small teams can rely on integrations to fill these gaps, this approach may increase operational complexity.
 We also noticed that the reporting feature sometimes fails to retrieve data accurately, which can be frustrating for SMBs that rely on clear, real-time hiring metrics to make decisions.
-Additionally, Recruitee has increased its pricing recently, though to be fair, those increases have come alongside meaningful feature additions.
+Additionally, Tellent Recruitee has increased its pricing recently, though to be fair, those increases have come alongside meaningful feature updates.

-Recruitee Customers
+Tellent Recruitee Customers

 Semrush, Mark and Spencer, Transcom, Taco Bell, Toyota, Asus, Livestorm, Rakuten.

-Recruitee Pricing
+Tellent Recruitee Pricing

 Best For

-Recruitee is a good bet for small and medium-sized businesses looking for an easy-to-use ATS with robust features for collaborative hiring.
+Tellent Recruitee is a good bet for small and medium-sized businesses looking for an easy-to-use ATS with robust features for collaborative hiring.

-Recruitee in action
+Tellent Recruitee in action

 Reviewer's Rating